jorgeferrarice/resume-ai-api/examples/README.md

 ### 1. **chat-example.html** - Complete Chat Demo
 A fully functional HTML/CSS/JavaScript demo showcasing:
-- ✅ Real-time chat with Elevatr AI
+- ✅ Real-time chat with Elevatr recruiting AI
-- ✅ Conversation management
+- ✅ Conversation management and candidate assessment
 - ✅ Beautiful responsive UI
 - ✅ Error handling and API status checking
-- ✅ Quick action buttons for common questions
+- ✅ Quick action buttons for candidate evaluation
 - ✅ Easter eggs and keyboard shortcuts

 **How to use:**
 1. Start the API server: `npm run dev`
 2. Open `chat-example.html` in your browser
-3. Start chatting with Elevatr!
+3. Start evaluating Jorge as a candidate with Elevatr!

 ### 2. **TypeScript Integration Examples**
 Check the main [Frontend Integration Guide](../FRONTEND_INTEGRATION.md) for: